 Prefer to install manually rather using the script?
 That's cool too.
 Just follow the steps below:

 - Run the local-trial script by giving the path to it

 Explaining the script

-The script did three main things:
+The script you ran did three main things:

 - Downloaded the latest version of Retool and installed it in

 - Configured the docker.env file with the correct environment variables